oakwoodwolf/Sonic-World-Release-9/README.md

 ## Contributions

 Contributions are welcome!
 Feel free to fork this repository and make pull requests for new features or optimizations.
 If any new assets not from the base game are required for this, make sure to include those assets as well.
+As Blitz3D is a very old program, documentation is sparse.
+As a guide, you can learn from [this tutorial series](https://www.youtube.com/watch?v=dO2RI0b2N0c&list=PLRJvImgPvSp9uYnlkKI-hdxvfmOX2spg2) or the [Blitz3D Documentation and Samples (DocsPak)](https://www.blitzcoder.org/forum/downloads.php).
+These will be downloaded locally as .html files but give you almost everything to start.